An Island of Life

 Mount Ñielol is a leafy nook very close to the city.
-In addition to protecting a biological diversity, this area has been protagonist of one of the most representative historical events in the region.
+In addition to protecting biological diversity, this area has been the protagonist of one of the most representative historical events in the region.

-We toured around the urban area in one of the most booming cities in Southern Chile, entrance gate to the Lake District.
+We toured around the urban area in one of the most booming cities in Southern Chile, the entrance gate to the Lake District.

 The Araucanía Regional Museum presents a complete collection on the past of the region, where the Mapuche and the colonists' legacy has written part of its history.